-A word track for email, phone, text, or video
+A word track for sales leads via email, phone, text, or video

 “I see you worked with [SALES AGENT] when you bought you last [VEHICLE MAKE].
 Would you prefer I answer all of your questions in advance of your visit and then work with him/her in store during your purchase, or would you like me to hand you over to them right away so they can assist you throughout?
 And as always, Mr/Mrs [CUSTOMER LAST NAME], if you prefer to work with your original product specialist or someone different entirely when you arrive, let me know and we can accommodate you.”

 The best thing you can do is find out what the customer wants.
 We can’t always assume they had a phenomenal experience with their previous salesperson.
 That may be why they submitted a lead rather than checked the website’s Meet the Staff page and called the previous sales agent directly.
 Nonetheless, I believe if that sales agent has performed their recommended post-sale follow-up as the CRM dictates, they deserve the chance to rekindle the relationship.